 First Quarter Highlights

-Selling, general and administrative (SG&A) expense of $21.9 million in the first quarter of 2015 increased from $19.9 million in the first quarter of 2014.
-Higher costs in 2015 included ongoing costs for the acquired filtration business and timing impacts of certain other expenses.
+Selling, general and administrative (SG&A) expense of $26.8 million in the first quarter of 2018 increased from $24.6 million in the prior year primarily as a result of acquired SG&A.